Mold is said to have existed on Earth for about 1 billion years.

 What we can do now

-As he says, "Everything where mold and humans are present is a research field," Professor Makimura has a wide range of research areas, and space environmental medicine focuses on fungal infections in outer space.
-This started with the ground research project of the former NASDA (currently JAXA), and the existence of fungi is investigated and controlled in the experimental building "Kibo" installed in the International Space Station (ISS), which is still Japan's first manned space program.
-Research is continuing for the purpose of doing so.
+As Professor Makimura says, "Anywhere there are mold and humans is a research field," his research field is wide-ranging, and in the field of space environmental medicine, he studies fungal infections in space.
+This began as a ground research project by the former NASDA (now JAXA), and research continues today with the aim of investigating and controlling the presence of fungi in the laboratory module "Kibo" installed on the International Space Station (ISS), Japan's first manned space program.

-Researchers from all over the world come together to study pathogenic fungi and fungal diseases.
+Researchers from around the world gather to study pathogenic fungi and mycoses.